 A position is considered to be in a different geographic area if the worksite of the new position is 50 or more miles from the worksite of the position held immediately before the move.
 If the worksite of the new position is less than 50 miles away, but the employee must relocate to accept the position, an authorized agency official may waive the 50-mile requirement and pay the employee a relocation incentive.
 In all cases, an employee must establish a residence in the new geographic area before the agency may pay the employee a relocation incentive.
 Under 5 CFR 575.205(b), the employee must maintain residency in that area in order to continue receiving it.
 Each agency defines the range of the new geographic area for this purpose.

 For each relocation incentive authorized, an agency must document in writing the basis for determining that the position is likely to be difficult to fill in the absence of a relocation incentive, the amount and timing of the incentive payments, the length of the service period, and that the worksite of the new position is in a different geographic area than the previous position.
-The determination to pay a relocation incentive must be made before the employee enters on duty in the position at the new duty station.
+The determination to pay a relocation incentive must be made before the employee starts work at the new duty station.

 An agency may waive the case-by-case approval requirement when the employee is a member of a group of employees subject to a mobility agreement or when a major organizational unit is being relocated to a new duty station.